-As of December 31, 2022, we had \$611.1 million aggregate principal amount of indebtedness, comprised of \$50.0 million under the RP Loan Agreement, \$21.1 million under our 2026 Notes, and \$540.0 million under our 2027 Notes.
+As of December 31, 2023, we had \$617.5 million of debt recorded on the balance sheet comprised of the RP Loan Agreement and the 2026 and 2027 Convertible Notes.

 We may also incur additional indebtedness to meet future financing needs.
 Our indebtedness could have significant negative consequences for our security holders and our business, results of operations and financial condition by, among other things: